Neurrone/beets-audible/readme.md

 ## Installation

 1. Clone this repository.
-2. Install markdownify from pip: `pip install markdownify`.
+2. Install dependencies via pip: `pip install markdownify natsort`.
 See the next section instead if you're running Beets in Docker (highly recommended as it makes it easier to maintain a separate Beets installation dedicated to audiobooks).
 3. Use a separate beets config and database for managing audiobooks.
 This is the recommended Beets config for this plugin:

    ```yaml